Dogtor J.s Recommended

 Here is the ever-expanding list:

-3) Canine Caviar Chicken & Pearl Millet Adult Dog Food
+Adult Dog Food and Chicken & Pearl Millet Adult Dog Food are also free of the "big 4".

 4) Diamond Naturals Senior 8+ Dog Formula